top of page

 My husband and I looked down at our sad miniature rose.
 "I don't think it's going to make it," Peter said.

-When Peter gave me the little rose bush, it boasted a wealth of tiny red blossoms.
-Now, we knew the rose was in trouble.
+When Peter gave me the little rose bush for Valentine's Day, it boasted a wealth of tiny red blossoms.
+Now we knew the rose was in trouble.
+It struggled to thrive on our Berkeley apartment's shaded deck.

-The plant struggled to thrive on the shaded deck of our Berkeley apartment.
-In an attempt to find more sun, we moved the plant container several times, Nothing helped and it was discouraging to see more leaves dropping off every day.
+In an attempt to find more sun, we moved the plant container several times, Nothing helped, and it was discouraging to see more leaves turn yellow and drop off every day.

-At our new home, we planted the rose in a place with abundant sunshine, although every sign pointed to the possibility we were too late.
+At our new home, we planted the rose in a place with abundant sunshine.
+Every sign pointed to the possibility we were too late, but we wanted to give it a chance.

 To our delight, the floundering rose took hold.
-The miniature plant gained momentum each year.
-Finally, it grew so big it was as tall and lush as the regular roses we'd also planted in our yard.
-The blossoms rejected the idea of being miniature.
-In the summer, they showed up in great swirls of crimson petals.
+It gained momentum each year until it grew tall and lush.
+The blossoms rejected any ideas about being miniature.
+In the summer, the buds opened into great swirls of crimson petals.
 The leaves—green and healthy—stayed put.

 We called it the "Hope Rose," and it encouraged us during those inevitable times when things were difficult.